dherault/Mastermind/README.md

 Features:
 - Play a game vs cpu
-- invert roles, the computer should find your combinaison in 5 moves
+- invert roles, the computer should find your combinaison in 5 moves or less
-- cpu vs cpu
+- cpu vs cpu, watch'em compete 'til the end of time
-- games and statistics automaticly saved
+- games and statistics automatically saved

 Licence : MIT